redeyejedi31/VirginMediaHub5/README.md

 --header 'Content-Type: application/json' \
 --data-raw '{"password":"ABC123"}'
 ```
-The password is the that printed on the CM which you use to access the config page.
-Replace ABC123 with your password but keep the quotes.
+Use the password printed on your Cable Modem (CM) to access the configuration page.
+Replace ABC123 with your password, ensuring it remains enclosed in quotes.

 The query will return:
 ```JSON